 Collaborations also include the memorable Kuld Creamery ice cream beers where the brewery and ice creamery have collaborated multiple times for the likes of Neopolitan Stout, Orange Sherbert Berliner Weisse and the most recent Banana Split Dunkel Weiss.

-Additionally, Black releases 50,000 bottles of wine each year as well as Still Black Gin, under the Dune Distilling label, which uses water from an onsite natural spring and has a range of other spirits taking shape in barrel.
+Additionally, Black releases 50,000 bottles of wine each year as well as a range of gins, under the Dune Distilling label, which uses water from an onsite natural spring and has a range of other spirits taking shape in barrel.

 As for those pushed for time during a busy South West weekender, they can take the full complement of Black's commitment to “making good booze and having fun” home with them via the venue’s cellar door.